 Nearly 1,200 Zonta clubs are grouped worldwide into districts to facilitate Zonta business.
 Each district is led by a governor and district board.

-District 29 includes 74 clubs in 4 areas with nearly than 1,800 members from France, Spain, Germany, United Kingdom, Netherlands and Russia.
+District 29 includes about 70 clubs in 5 areas with about 1,700 members from France, Spain, Germany, United Kingdom, Netherlands, Guadeloupe and Russia.